Optimization schemes for unitary tensor-network circuit: Conclusion

 Future research may focus on developing global optimization schemes for (non-local) network structures (especially in two dimensions) and its applications in the canonical PEPS ansatz, studying phase transition in MBL systems and real-time evolution.
 The network structures and optimization schemes introduced in this paper could be used in improving quantum circuit algorithms on the noisy intermediate-scale quantum (NISQ) computers.\cite{McArdle:2019, Motta:2020, lin2020real}

-\acknowledgments This work was supported by the US National Science Foundation (NSF) via grant CHE-1665333.
+\acknowledgments This work was supported by the US Department of Energy, Office of Science, via award no DE-SC0019374.
 We have used library Uni10~\cite{Kao:2015} to perform tensor-network ansatz.
 We thank F. Pollmann for the initial ideas of this work and also thank D. N. Sheng, A. Langari, A. T. Rezakhani and G. K. Chan for helpful discussions.
-We appreciate F. Pollmann and P. Helms for useful comments and reading the manuscript.
+We appreciate F. Pollmann and P. Helms for their useful comments and for reading the manuscript.